Digital Privacy Under Attack: Challenges and Enablers: Countermeasures and Enablers

 \subsubsection{Query Auditing}

-In an attempt to achieve effective privacy-preserving, privacy statistical queries issued by the adversary should be checked continually to prevent information leakage.
-If given the privacy definition and the answers to past queries, any new query that leads to private information disclosure should be denied.
-A quantitative privacy metric called \textit{PriDe} is proposed by~\citet{khan2020quantitatively}, serving as a tool to calculate the privacy risk score when querying a private database, which can be deployed in an interactive query environment to monitor and protect data privacy.
-As a popular customizable technology and analysis platform, \textit{SAIL DATABANK} also uses the idea of a privacy governance model to provide anonymous data for reference in various fields after rigorous auditing disclosing risks~\cite{jones2019profile}.
-But we should know that query denials themselves can also leak privacy ~\cite{kenthapadi2005simulatable}, and sometimes, the denials will also reduce the data utility.
+In an attempt to achieve effective privacy-preserving, privacy statistical queries issued by the adversary should be continuously checked to prevent information leakage.
+Given the privacy definition and the answers to past queries, any new query that leads to private information disclosure should be denied. \citet{khan2020quantitatively} introduced a quantitative privacy metric called \textit{PriDe}, which calculates the privacy risk score when querying a private database.
+This metric can be deployed in an interactive query environment to monitor and protect data privacy.
+Additionally, \textit{SAIL DATABANK}, a popular customizable analysis platform, employs a privacy governance model to provide anonymous data across various fields, which can avoid privacy disclosure~\cite{jones2019profile}.
+But we should know that query denials themselves can also leak privacy, and sometimes, the denials will also reduce the data utility.
 As a result, more efficient \textit{non-deniable auditing} has been proposed~\cite{lu2009efficient}, which serves as a starting point for privacy research and provides an important reference for future related research.